clojure-emacs/clojure-mode/README.md

-This source repository also includes `clojure-test-mode.el`, which provides support for running Clojure tests (using the `clojure.test` framework) via nrepl.el and seeing feedback in the test buffer about which tests failed or errored.
+This source repository also includes `clojure-test-mode.el`, which provides support for running Clojure tests (using the `clojure.test` framework) via CIDER and seeing feedback in the test buffer about which tests failed or errored.
 The installation instructions above should work for clojure-test-mode as well.